 Not long ago, working from a home office used to be a luxury reserved for management people level or above.
 But these days, thanks to the internet, now common to see people at all levels working from home.
-Some will have stable jobs with established companies that allow them to work remotely while others will be solo entrepreneurs that are going their own way.
+Some will have stable jobs with established companies, allowing them to work remotely, while others will be solo entrepreneurs that are going their own way.
 We’ve already covered the process of getting a mortgage if you’re self-employed in NYC.
 So, today we’re going to examine what you should look for in a home if you’ll be working there whether it’s all the time or on occasion.

 Let’s be realistic; working from home might sound like a dream.
-But it’s hard to get things done in a space that’s been designed for relaxation.
+But it’s hard to get things done in a space designed for relaxation.
 The key is to find the right balance.
 A space with all the comforts of home and all the functions of an office.
-When your hunting for your next NYC apartment, here are the things to look out for.
-Make sure you talk with your buyer’s agent about all your primary needs for an apartment.
+When your hunting for your next NYC apartment, here are the things to consider.
+Make sure you talk with your Buyer’s Agent about all your primary needs for an apartment.
 They’ll help narrow down your selection to the units that best fit your needs.

 Table of Contents

 While this might not be a common aspect of most office spaces, at least the process of going to and from work gives people some access to natural sunlight.
 If you’re working from home and primarily dedicated to your work, the hours tend to blur together.
 This can lead to you spending an entire week or more in your apartment without almost ever leaving.
 Do this long enough, and the lack of Vitamin D is sure to affect your health, mood, and sleep quality.
 A tell-tale sign of this is to hit a brick wall in your work motivation before it’s even Wednesday.

 So, look for apartments with lots of natural light well distributed throughout the space.
 Floor-to-ceiling windows are always a winner, especially when they face the east towards the rising sun.
 When viewing an apartment, check it out at different times of the day to see how light is distributed.